dickloraine/pandoc_styles/README.md

 ### Install

 Now you need to install this script itself.
-Open the console in the folder and enter:
+Open the console and enter:

     pip3 install pandoc_styles
     pandoc_styles --init